RePRGM/Nimperiments/README.md

 ## DJB2
 Takes whatever string you want to hash as an argument and hashes it using a slightly modified version of DJB2.
 You can thank ChatGPT for this one.
 Spat out bad code, but close enough that even I could fix it.

+## Perun's Fart
+A port of the Perun's Fart NTDLL Unhooking (aka unhooking from suspended process) technique to Nim.
+Ported from @D1rkMtr's github, mixed in and glued together with code from  [@S3cur3Th1sSh1t's Nim DInvoke](https://github.com/S3cur3Th1sSh1t/Nim_DInvoke).